witten-wu/NLLDS-Manual/docs/workstation.md

 print(f"GPU time consumption: {gpu_time:.6f} second")
 ```

-- The first thing we need to do is to upload this python file to our GPU cluster, We've already covered how to upload files with XFtp earlier on.
+- The first thing we need to do is to upload this python file to our GPU workstation, We've already covered how to upload files with XFtp earlier on.

 - Supposed I have already uploaded the python file to my home path.
 Now we can check it.